Atlanta, GA · Entrepreneur · Mentor

 I've always moved toward hard things.

-Before the companies, the courtrooms, and the boardrooms, I was the kind of person who ran toward challenge.
-Literally.
-I trained for and competed in expedition adventure racing — crossing the Andes Mountains, swimming through the Iguazú waterfalls, trekking through the Amazon.
+Before the companies, the courtrooms, and the boardrooms, I trained for and competed in expedition adventure racing — crossing the Andes Mountains, swimming through the Iguazú waterfalls, trekking through the Amazon.
 You don't survive those environments without learning one fundamental truth: your mind quits long before your body has to.

 That lesson became a compass I've carried through every company I've built, every fight I've taken on, and every hospital room I've woken up in since.